The chilling cry for help pierced the air like a rusted saw scraping against eardrums.

 After all, the greater the risk, the higher the reward.

-I found myself a noble reason.
+I found myself a noble reason to justify my decision.

 "Wow!
 Saving someone!"

-Then he followed me closely.
+Then he followed me closely, step for step.

 When we reached the front of the building, the cries for help became clearer.